 The Chordify toolbox is accessible for Premium members.
 Not Premium yet?
 Jam along with songs from our Featured channel where the Premium features are unlocked for everybody!
 This way you can try them out and see if they could help you with your jams.

 As you can see in the figure above, the Transpose tool is the first feature you encounter on the toolbar after the rewind and the play button.
-This cool tool has two functions: The first is showing you in which key the song you want to jam to is written.
+This cool tool has two functions:

 For starters you can move the digital capo up and down the fretboard to see if this will provide you with some cool chord diagrams.
 After that you can place the real life capo on your guitar and jam along.
 The second advantage is that the Chordify capo can provide you with some less finger breaking diagrams.

 What does it do?

 “Yeah, you mentioned that already.”
 True, but you don’t need a real capo to play the easier chords.
 Keep that in mind.
 Also, don’t forget that our tool just shows you the transposition of the chords that we provide, it doesn’t change the pitch of the song you playback on the player.